velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 ####What's my story?

+####What are the requirements?
+- A visual identity
+	- Colour scheme
+	- Fonts
+	- logo
+- An engaging story/stories
+	- Tone of voice
+- A website
+	- well designed
+	- performant
+	- as much info as possible on front page
+	- touch friendly (not just responsive)
+	- portfolio, showing off work to best advantage
+	- contact details
+	- matching blog
+	- seo'ed without being spammy :(
+	- og meta tags, twitter cards per project and
+- LinkedIn page with updated projects, experience etc
+- Branded Twitter page?
+- Business cards
+- Other print stuff - invoices, headed paper etc?

+The principal expression of a brand identity for a business with a digital focus is almost inevitably going to be a website.
+An online portfolio is a space that can be dedicated to telling a single story, or set of linked stories.

+SEO: Making

 ####Benchmarking
 Before any design or development project can begin there is a design phase [*design is a job ref?*] First the current presence needs to be assessed to establish how effective it is, before a solution can be proposed.

-The presence in question has only had a couple of opportunities to be effective, the most significant being when I successfully applied for an internship with the branding agency Lambie-Nairn.
+The presence in question has only had a couple of opportunities to be effective, the most significant being the summer of 2013, as part of a successful application for an internship with the branding agency Lambie-Nairn.
 To say that they have a significant amount of experience in creating and designing brands would be an understatement.
 David Stockfis, who is now a freelance designer but was the design director at Lambie-Nairn in charge of the project, provided some valuable feedback:

 >Personal branding's tricky.
 And somewhat subjective.
 Some people/studios love a high-impact over-the-top approach...
 I personally prefer a much simpler/pared back style e.g not much of a personal brand, simple website or pdf showing your best work, up-to-date LinkedIn etc.
 <br>